 Schedule a Consultation

-Your first step in finding an effective treatment for your vestibular disorder is a quick and easy balance assessment with our expert Doctors of Audiology.
-From there, we can look at your possible causes and recommend the right vestibular rehabilitation treatment for you.
-To schedule a consultation with our Doctors of Audiology, contact our New York City office by calling (212) 774-1971 or filling out our online form.
+Your first step in finding an effective treatment for your dizziness and balance problems is a quick and easy balance assessment with our expert Doctors of Audiology.
+From there, we can look at your possible causes and recommend the right vestibular rehabilitation program for you.
+To schedule a consultation with our Doctors of Audiology, contact our New York City office by calling (212) 784-6125 or filling out our online form.